JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_dft(signal; fs)
 ```

-Return FFT and DFT sample frequencies for a DFT for the `signal`.
+Return FFT and DFT sample frequencies for a DFT.

 **Arguments**